pbowyer/transferwise-to-freeagent/README.md

 # transferwise-to-freeagent
 Automatically reformat your TransferWise CSV file to a format that FreeAgent will import.

+PLEASE NOTE: FreeAgent now has native Transferwise feeds.
+You don't need to use this any more!

 # How to use

 Use on the website: https://pbowyer.github.io/transferwise-to-freeagent/